 - (3) In the event that an individual who would have a claim under [sections 69 through 71] dies before filing the claim, the personal representative of the estate of the decedent may file the claim. - NEW SECTION.
 Section 72.
-Sales tax and use tax account.
-(1) There is within the state special revenue fund a sales tax and use tax account. - 10 (2) All money collected under {sections 1 through 68 and 72] must be paid by the department into the sales tax 12 and use tax account. - 13 (3) There must be retained in the sales tax and use 14 tax account the amounts necessary under [sections 1 through 15 73] to repay overpayments, pay any erroneous receipts 16 illegally assessed or collected or that are excessive in 17 amount, and pay any other refunds otherwise required. - NEW SECTION.
+Sales tax and use tax

+8 account.
+(1) There is within the state special revenue fund

+9 a sales tax and use tax account. - 10 (2) All money collected under [sections 1 through 68

+11 and 72] must be paid by the department into the sales tax

+12 and use tax account. - 13 (3) There must be retained in the sales tax and use 14 tax account the amounts necessary under (sections 1 through 15 73] to repay overpayments, pay any erroneous receipts 16 illegally assessed or collected or that are excessive in 17 amount, and pay any other refunds otherwise required. - NEW SECTION.
 Section 73.
 Disposition of sales tax and use tax revenue -- legislative appropriation.
-(1) Sales tax and and use tax revenue is allocated as follows: - 21 (a) the amount determined under [section 74(3)] to 22 provide property tax replacement revenue for each taxing 23 jurisdiction: - 24 (b) the amount of sales tax and use tax revenue 25 remaining after the allocation in subsection (1)(a) is
+(1) Sales tax and and use tax revenue is allocated as follows: - 21 (a) the amount determined under [section 74(3)] to 22 provide property tax replacement revenue for each taxing 23 jurisdiction; - 24 (b) 30% to state equalization aid as provided in 25 20-9-343;

-- distributed as follows: - 2 (i) 53% to state equalization aid as provided in 3 20-9-343; - 4 (ii) 15% to the state special revenue fund for the support, maintenance, and improvement of the Montana university system, vocational-technical centers, and community college districts, subject to the board of regents' supervision, as provided in (section 105); and - 9 (iii) 11% to the local government block grant account 10 in the state special revenue fund as provided in [section 11 138]; and - (c) the remainder to the state general fund. - 13 (2) This section provides for the disposition of sales 14 tax and use tax revenue.
-No allocations may be made from the 15 sales tax and use tax account until appropriated by the 16 legislature. - NEW SECTION.
+- 1 (c) 10% to the state special revenue fund for the 2 support, maintenance, and improvement of the Montana 3 university system, subject to the board of regents' 4 supervision, as provided in [section 105]; and - (d) the remainder to the state general fund. - 6 (2) This section provides for the disposition of sales 7 tax and use tax revenue.
+No allocations may be made from the 8 sales tax and use tax account until appropriated by the 9 legislature. - NEW SECTION.
 Section 74.
 Property tax replacement revenue.
-(1) For the taxable year beginning January 1, 1990, and each year thereafter, the department of revenue shall determine for each taxing jurisdiction in each county the taxable value of all property in the following categories, calculated at the taxable rate in effect on January 1, 1990: - 23 (a) class four through class ten; - 24 (b) class twelve; and - 25 (c) class fourteen through class nineteen.

-- 1 (2) For the taxable year beginning January 1, 1991,

-2 the department shall determine for each taxing jurisdiction

-3 in each county the taxable value of all property in the
+(1) For the taxable year beginning January 1, 1990, and each year thereafter, the department of revenue shall determine for each taxing jurisdiction in each county the taxable value of all property in the following categories, calculated at the taxable rate in effect on January 1, 1990: - (a) class four through class ten; - (b) class twelve; and - (c) class fourteen through class nineteen. - 19 (2) For the taxable year beginning January 1, 1991, 20 the department shall determine for each taxing jurisdiction 21 in each county the taxable value of all property in the 22 following categories: - 23 (a) class four and class five; - 24 (b) class fifteen; and - (c) class seventeen.

-4 following categories:

-- 5 (a) class four and class five;

-- (b) class fifteen; and

-- 7 (c) class seventeen.